-Self-employed applicants have a slightly more challenging loan application process as you do not have pay slips from an employer and lenders like evidence of stable employment.
+Self-employed applicants have a slightly more challenging loan application process as they do not have pay slips from an employer and lenders like evidence of stable employment.
 Consequently, you will need to accurately calculate your income and provide enough evidence to support it prior to applying to a lender.
-Lenders will generally require evidence of income over 2 year.
+Lenders will generally require evidence of income over 2 years.

 Many lenders have higher obstacles for self-employed, because they are of the view that there is less income certainty as a few bad business months, can influence loan repayments.

 Fortunately, small business in Australia continues to grow and we are seeing more and more businesses run by women, which is increasing the relevance of this group of people.